Sign In Register

 Safety Score

-Valley Park has an average annual temperature of 59°F (15°C).
+Valley Park enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 36°F in January while summers reach 81°F in July.
-Annual precipitation is 45.9 inches.
+The area gets 305 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 45.9 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 45.
+The city sits at an elevation of 593 feet.

 Temperature